 - 200g sugar (caster, granulated, brown….or a mixture)

 *alternatively, pop chunks of carrot into the food processor and pulse with the other ingredients, trying to retain texture in the carrots.
-You then cook all of this in the pan.
+You then cook all of this in the pan in one go for about 50-60 minutes in total.

 (1) Put the garlic, ginger, onion and chilli into a food processor along with a splash of the vinegar: blitz to give a coarse paste.

-(2) Empty the contents of the blender into a large pan, along with the remaining ingredients.
+(2) Empty the contents of the blender into a large pan, along with the remaining ingredients, apart from the garam masala.

 (3) Bring the mixture to a simmer over a medium heat, stirring from time to time to help dissolve the sugar.

-(4) Pop on a lid and let it simmer over a low heat for about 10 minutes before removing the lid and simmering about 20 more minutes or until there is barely any liquid left: the carrots will still retain texture and will not have gone mushy.
+(4) Pop on a lid and let it simmer over a low heat for about 30 minutes before removing the lid, adding the garam masala and simmering for about 20-30 more minutes or until there is barely any liquid left and the liquid you can see is slightly syrupy: the carrots will still retain texture and will not have gone mushy.

 (5) Place into sterilised jars and pat down gently to get more in and to reduce air bubbles in there.
 This chutney can be eaten immediately or it can be stored in a cool place for several months.
 Chill once opened: it is particularly fabulous served straight from the fridge!